splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

 #.
 Make sure that ``otel.exporter.otlp.endpoint`` points to the correct OpenTelemetry Collector instance host.
 #.
 Check that your OTel Collector instance is configured and running.
 See :ref:`otel-splunk-collector-tshoot`.
 #.
-Check that the OTLP gRPC receiver is activated in the OTel Collector and plugged into the traces pipeline.
+Check that the OTLP receiver is activated in the OTel Collector and plugged into the traces pipeline.
 #.
 Check that the OTel Collector points to the following address: ``http://<host>:4317``.
 Verify that your URL is correct.

 401 error when sending spans